Compiled Basic Game Guide

 FIRST ATTACK

-The Defender blocks the attack.
+The defender blocks the attack.
 Both figures stay where they are.
 Now your other Zettian Guard can attack.

 SECOND ATTACK